midega-g/chicago-crime-classifier/notes/06_web_service_deployment_of_model.md

     })
 ```

-The exception handler catches any errors during file processing or prediction generation, returning an error page instead of crashing the application.
+The exception handler employs specific exception types rather than catching all exceptions broadly.
+This approach handles `pd.errors.EmptyDataError` for empty CSV files, `pd.errors.ParserError` for malformed CSV content, `ValueError` for invalid data processing, `KeyError` for missing expected columns, and `FileNotFoundError` for missing model or mapping files.
+The targeted exception handling provides more precise error identification while returning an error page instead of crashing the application.
 The `str(e)` conversion provides a readable error message for debugging purposes.

 ### Health Check Endpoint